-Apples also contain high levels of fiber.
+Apples also contain high levels of fibre.

-There are two types of fiber, the first is insoluble fibre, also referred to as roughage.
+There are two types of fibre, the first is insoluble fibre, also referred to as roughage.
 This increases the bulk of stools, and in turn, stimulates gut contractions and keeps the bowels moving regularly.

-The second type is soluble fiber contained in apples, dissolves in the stomach forming a viscous gel.
+The second type is soluble fibre contained in apples, dissolves in the stomach forming a viscous gel.
 It too also helps food move along the gut by adding bulk and also lowers cholesterol by attaching itself to it in the gut.

 This gel slows down the rate at which sugar enters the bloodstream, keeping energy levels steady.

-The high levels of fibre in apples not only lower cholesterol, but is also linked to lowering blood pressure as well as reducing the risk of cancer.
+The high levels of fibre in apples not only lower cholesterol but is also linked to lowering blood pressure as well as reducing the risk of cancer.